ConvincibleMedia/ruby-gem-key_dial/README.md

-# HashDial (Ruby Gem)
+# KeyDial (Ruby Gem)

-**Avoid all errors when accessing a deeply nested Hash key.** HashDial goes one step beyond `Hash::dig()` by returning `nil` (or your default) if the keys requested are invalid for any reason.
+**Avoid all errors when accessing a deeply nested Hash key,** or Array or Struct key.
+KeyDial goes one step beyond Ruby 2.3's `dig()` method by quietly returning `nil` (or your default) if the keys requested are invalid for any reason, and never an error.

-In particular, if you try to access a key on a value that isn't a hash, `dig()` will cause an error where HashDial will not.
+In particular, if you try to access a key on a value that can't have keys, `dig()` will cause an error where KeyDial will not.

 ```ruby
 hash = {a: {b: {c: true}, d: 5}}

 hash.dig( :a, :d, :c) #=> TypeError: Integer does not have #dig method
 hash.call(:a, :d, :c) #=> nil
 hash.call(:a, :b, :c) #=> true
 ```

-**Bonus: you don't even need to fiddle with existing code.** If you have already written something to access a deep hash key, just surround this with `dial` and `call` (rather than changing it to the form above as function parameters).
+**Bonus: you don't even need to fiddle with existing code.** If you have already written something to access a deeply nested key, just surround this with `dial` and `call` (rather than changing it to the form above as function parameters).

 ```ruby
  hash[:a][:d][:c]           #=> TypeError: no implicit conversion of Symbol into Integer